-We provide here the details of the analysis of order-by-disorder phenomena (OBD) occurring in both geometrically and non-reciprocally frustrated systems.
-For concreteness, we consider the dynamics of the all-to-all coupled XY-model grouped into a few communities $a={\rm A,B,C,...},$ following the Langevin equation,
+We provide here the details of the analysis of order-by-disorder phenomena (OBDP) occurring in both geometrically and non-reciprocally frustrated systems.
+For concreteness, we consider the dynamics of all-to-all coupled XY-model grouped into a few communities $a={\rm A,B,C,...},$ following the Langevin equation,

 where $\avg{\eta_i^a(t)}=0,\avg{\eta_i^a(t)\eta_j^b(t')}=\sigma\delta_{ab}\delta_{ij}\delta(t-t')$.
-The all-to-all coupled nature allows us to rewrite Eq.~\eqref{SIeq:Langevin order-by-disorder} in a single spin picture,
+The all-to-all coupled nature allows us to rewrite Eq.~\eqref{SIeq: Langevin order-by-disorder} in a single spin picture,

 by introducing the order parameter $\psi_a = (1/N_a)\sum_i^{N_a}e^{i\theta_i^a}=r_a e^{i\phi_a}$.